Tofulati/k-dubstop/README.md

 # k-dubstop

+> Data was used for educational purposes.
+Analyses do not intend to make profit or any sort of monitary value from the data that the analyses were derived from.

 CSE 153 - Assignment 2

+Where KPOP meets Dubstep through machine learning.

 Members:
 - Albert Ho
 - Alan Li

-K-Pop and Dubstep

-> Data was not used for purposes that are meant for educational purposes.
-Analyses do not intend to make profit or any sort of monitary value from the data that the analyses were derived from.

-Data Credits:
+### Song Credits:

 __Kpop:__
 - K/DA, (G)I-DLE, Wolftyla, Bea Miller, League of Legends - THE BADDEST